0d4rkn3ss/migueltheman/README.md

-# Miguel G. - Cupidr Tester
+# Miguel G. - Most useless programmer ever (I test for the S21+ tho)

 - I work with Python and GoLang
 - I'm from Porto, Portugal 🇵🇹